Proof-of-Learning is Currently More Broken Than You Think

-{To obtain a robust verification mechanism that is more efficient than verifying the complete sequence of model updates, we need to show the existence of a subset of updates such that its validity implies the validity of the entire training sequence.
+To obtain a robust verification mechanism that is more efficient than verifying the complete sequence of model updates, we need to show the existence of a subset of updates such that its validity implies the validity of the entire training sequence.
 We define such a {\em representative subset} (in Definition~\ref{def:subset}) which satisfies the desired property (see Lemma~\ref{lemma:subset}).
-Note that by this definition, the set of all updates in a proof is also a representative subset of itself; it is assumed that there exists a representative subset that is smaller than the entire proof (formally stated in Assumption~\ref{assum:represent}).} \begin{definition}[Representative Subset] A subset $\mathbb{S}$ of model updates is representative of a training process $\{g_1, \cdots, g_T\}$, if there exists any update $g_i$ such that $||g_i - g'_i|| > \delta_i$ (\ie the $i^{th}$ update is invalid), {then} there exists at least one $g_j \in \mathbb{S}$ with $||g_j - g'_j|| > \delta_j$, where $i$ could be equal to $j$. \end{definition}
+The total cost of representative subset selection together with verifying the subset should be less than that of verifying the entire proof sequence.
+Note that by this definition, the set of all updates in a proof is also a representative subset of itself.
+It is assumed that there exists a representative subset that is smaller than the entire proof (formally stated in Assumption~\ref{assum:represent}).